puutaro/CommandClick/README.md

 #### Init

-Revert default setting varable in shellscript proccess by `utility` -> `kill`  when long click list item in index mode (only setting variable, but excluede `setVariableType`)
+Revert default setting varable in script proccess by `utility` -> `kill`  when long click list item in index mode (only setting variable, but excluede `setVariableType`)

 #### Description

-Display description for shellscript by `utility` -> `description`  when long click list item in index mode
+Display description for script by `utility` -> `description`  when long click list item in index mode

 #### Copy file

-Copy file for shellscript by `copy` -> `copy file`  when long click list item in index mode
+Copy file for script by `copy` -> `copy file`  when long click list item in index mode

 #### Copy file path

-Copy file path for shellscript by `copy` -> `copy file path`  when long click list item in index mode
+Copy file path for script by `copy` -> `copy file path`  when long click list item in index mode

 #### Add

-Add new shellscript by `add`   when long click setting button(toolbar right) in index mode
+Add new script by `add`   when long click setting button(toolbar right) in index mode

 #### Change app dir